lunjohnzhang/yulun-academic/content/project/pyribs/index.md

 ---
 title: pyribs
-summary: A bare-bones quality diversity optimization library.
+summary: A bare-bones quality diversity (QD) optimization library.
+QD algorithm is a powerful alternative compared to single-objective optimization because it is able to search for a diverse set of solutions according to user-defined metrics.
+In this library we provide implementations of recent QD algorithms such as MAP-Elites and Covariance Matrix Adaptation MAP-Elites (CMA-ME).
 tags:
 - Quality-Diversity Algorithms
 - Evolutionary Algorithms